unjs/std-env/README.md

 You can also use individual named exports for each runtime detection:

 > [!NOTE]
-> When Bun and Deno run in Node.js compatibility mode, `isNode` flag will be also `true`.
+> When running code in Bun and Deno with Node.js compatibility mode, `isNode` flag will be also `true`, indicating running in a Node.js compatible runtime.
 >
 > Use `runtime == "node"` if you need strict check for Node.js runtime.